Company G ("Highland Guards") Flag: 25th North Carolina Infantry Regiment

 Recommended Reading: 25th North Carolina Infantry: History and Roster of a Mountain-bred Regiment in the Civil War (Hardcover).
 Description: This historical account covers the 25th Regiment North Carolina Infantry Troops during the Civil War.
 Farmers and their sons left the mountains to enlist with the regiment, which organized in Asheville in August 1861, to defend their home territory.
 In addition to casualty, desertion records, and a complete regimental roster, the book chronicles the unit’s defensive tactics in the Carolina coastal regions and battlefield actions at Seven Days, Antietam, Fredericksburg, Plymouth, Richmond, and Petersburg.
 More than 125 historic photos, illustrations, and detailed maps are featured.
 Continued below...

-Interesting facts: The real Private W. P. Inman, portrayed by Jude Law in the fascinating movie Cold Mountain, was a Haywood County (North Carolina) highlander that served in Company F, Twenty-fifth North Carolina Infantry Regiment.
+Interesting facts: The real Private W. P. Inman, portrayed by Jude Law in the fascinating movie Cold Mountain, was a Haywood County (North Carolina) highlander who served in Company F, Twenty-fifth North Carolina Infantry Regiment.
 In Cold Mountain there is also a scene of The Crater.
 During the course of the Civil War, Inman actually deserted the Confederate army several times.
 Also, several of his brothers served in the Twenty-fifth and Sixty-second North Carolina Regiments.
 (View: William P. Inman's Compiled Military Service Record (CMSR): National Archives.)

 Site search Web search